Marvin-Dziedzina/FossTeamAwarenessKit/README.md

 ## Requirements

-The requirements are in the respective folders.
+The requirements for each part of this software are in the respective folders.